Adaptive Threshold

 Pre-DL approach to adaptive threshold

-• Distribution-based approaches are generally better than sequence-based approaches.
+• Distribution-based approaches generally outperform sequence-based ones.

 Recent benchmark